 Mallorca is an ideal place to spend your holidays with a lots of hotels.
 Are you looking for a hotel near the beach or boutique hotel?
 Here you’ll find it!

 Many smaller boutique and finca hotels offer guests a high level of personal service and exclusivity.
-The best of these include Can Mostatxins (in the walled town of Alcúdia), Can Estades (Calvià), Es Revellar Art Resort (Campos), and Son Sant Jordi Boutique Hotel in Pollensa.
+The best of these include Can Mostatxins (in the walled town of Alcúdia), Can Estades (Calvià), Son Boronat (Calvià), Es Revellar Art Resort (Campos), and Son Sant Jordi Boutique Hotel in Pollensa.

-In Palma, the privately owned 5-star hotel Palacio Ca Sa Galesa offers charm and free afternoon tea for its guests.
+In Palma, the privately owned 5-star hotel Palacio Ca Sa Galesa seduces with its charm and free afternoon tea for its guests, and Sant Francesc Hotel Singular offers their guests a flawless experience.

 For an adults-only resort hotel with an unbeatable wine cellar, book a room at Hotel El Coto in Colonia de Sant Jordi.